 Eats & Drink

-- Pretty soon, everyone's going to be talking (and taking fotos of) WAFFLES.
-Yup, you're going to start seeing them popping up in your feed in a bigger way.
-Especially because Waffle Providence is scheduled to open this month on Weybossett Street in PVD.
-(We also like the ones at Clean Plate, the brunch at Salted Slate, and JP Spoonem's.) #WaffleParty Time!
+Pretty soon, everyone's going to be talking (and taking fotos of) WAFFLES.
+Yup, you're going to start seeing them popping up in your feed in an even bigger way.
+Especially because Waffle Providence is scheduled to open this month on Weybossett Street in PVD. #WaffleParty Time!

 You Must Remember This ~ Calling all pop culture junkies and fans of Hollywood's Golden Age!
 This pod's thoroughly researched and thoroughly entertaining, with plenty of ah-ha and ha-ha moments courtesy of Karina Longworth, former lead film critic at the LA Times, and company.
 Start for the Sinatra and Hepburn and stay for the Six Degrees of Joan Crawford and Dead Blondes episodes.